mnlee/shiftcipher_ws/README.md

 - Note that the input request must be of a valid Json format.
 If the format is not valid, the system will return a 4XX code.

 ### Testing environment/Outcome
+ - openjdk version "1.8.0_242"
  - testing environment: Linux (Ubuntu 16.04)
- - the name of output file should be located at shiftcipher_ws_master/EncodedMessage.txt
+ - the name of output file should be located at shiftcipher_ws-master/EncodedMessage.txt

 ### Run Application
 Download location https://github.com/mnlee/shiftcipher_ws